dimajix/flowman/docs/cookbook/migrations.md

 The clear advantage of Flowmans approach is its simplicity from a developers point of view.
 The clear disadvantage is that Flowman conceptually cannot capture all desired changes.
 For example, Flowman cannot detect the intention of renaming an existing column, instead Flowman will drop the existing column and add a new one with the new name.
-Nevertheless Flowmans approach already turns out to be a good solution for many scenarios, where backward compatibility of the data schema is an important thing.
+Nevertheless, Flowmans approach already turns out to be a good solution for many scenarios, where backward compatibility of the data schema is an important thing.
 This is true for Data Lakes, Data Meshes and other shared databases.

 Automatic migrations are not supported by all relation types, since not all really support changing an existing